deepanshs/mrsimulator/docs/user_guide/method/method.rst

 .. note::

-    For the multiple-quantum MAS experiment, a shear and scale transformation is often applied to the spectrum to create a 2D spectrum corrrelating the MQ-MAS isotropic frequency to the anisotropic central transition frequency.
-This can be accomplished by adding an affine matrix added to the method.
+    For the multiple-quantum MAS experiment, a shear and scale transformation is often applied to the spectrum to create a 2D spectrum correlating the MQ-MAS isotropic frequency to the anisotropic central transition frequency.
+This correlation can be achieved by adding an affine matrix added to the method.

     For 3Q-MAS on a spin :math:`I=3/2` nucleus, where the shear factor is :math:`\kappa^{(\omega_2)} = 21/27`, the affine matrix giving the